d12frosted/elpa-mirror/stable-melpa/shenshou-readme.txt

 Usage,
   - Set `shenshou-login-user-name' and `shenshou-login-password'.
-  - Run `shenshou-download-subtitle' in dired buffer or anywhere.
+  - Run `shenshou-download-subtitle' in Dired buffer or anywhere.
   - Run `shenshou-logout-now' to logout.

  Tips,